GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini/model_upgrades/summarization/vertex_script/README.md

 - Use case: summarize a news article.

-- Evaluation Dataset is based on [XSum](https://github.com/EdinburghNLP/XSum).
-It includes 5 news articles stored as plain text files, and a JSONL file with ground truth labels: [`dataset.jsonl`](./dataset.jsonl).
+- The Evaluation Dataset[^1] includes 5 news articles stored as plain text files, and a JSONL file with ground truth labels: [`dataset.jsonl`](./dataset.jsonl).
 Each record in this file includes 2 attributes:
     - `document`: relative path to the plain text file containing the news article
     - `reference`: ground truth label (short summary of the article)